The elbow joint is made up of three bones, the humerus, ulna, and radius.

 There are actually three joints at the elbow.

 - Humeroulnar joint – Hinge joint formed between the humerus and the ulna.
-Allows flexion and extension of elbow
+Allows flexion and extension of the elbow

-- Humeroradial joint- Between the radius and humerus.
-Participates in flexion and extension but more importantly in supination and pronation of forearm.
+- Humeroradial joint– Between the radius and humerus.
+Participates in flexion and extension but more importantly in supination and pronation of the forearm.

 - Proximal radioulnar joint – A pivot joint formed by the radius and ulna.
 It participates in supination and pronation as well.

-In anatomic position [elbow is extended, forearm is supinated], the long axis of the forearm has lateral inclination or valgus at the elbow.
+In anatomic position [elbow is extended, the forearm is supinated], the long axis of the forearm has a lateral inclination or valgus at the elbow.
 This is called carrying angle and is measured to be 13± 5 degrees for females and 11 ± 4 for females.

-Read following articles for details on topic
+Read the following articles for details of bones participating in elbow joint.

 Bones of Elbow Joint

 The elbow joint is composed of the distal end of the humerus and the proximal ends of the radius and the ulna.